TurboWarp/docs/docs/development/extensions/introduction.md

 |Sandboxed custom extensions|❌|✅|
 |Unsandboxed custom extensions|✅|✅|

 The documentation in these segments refer only to custom extensions.
-While core extensions have many of the same fundamental ideas, the process of developing them is radically different.
+While core extensions have many of the same fundamental ideas, the process of developing them is significantly different.
 See [getting started](../getting-started) as a starting point for building core extensions.

 We will discuss the difference between sandboxed and unsandboxed extensions at a later time.

+## Compatibility

+Custom extensions are not compatible with Scratch.
+Projects made using custom extensions cannot be uploaded to the Scratch website.
+They can, however, be packaged using the [TurboWarp Packager](https://packager.turbowarp.org/).

 ## Prerequisites